Skip to content

 Why does ‘sudo shutdown’ not work in WSL?

-The command ‘sudo shutdown’ doesn’t work to shut down Ubuntu on Windows via WSL because your Linux environment doesn’t have permission to turn off your whole Windows computer.
+The command ‘sudo shutdown’ doesn’t work for shutting down Ubuntu on Windows via WSL because your Linux environment lacks the necessary permissions to turn off your entire Windows computer.

 How to manage WSL instances